Skip to main content Go to home page

 • the area, dimensions or description of the land are not correct.

-Paying your land tax or vacant residential land tax pending the outcome
+Paying your land tax, vacant residential land tax or windfall gains tax pending the outcome

-If your land tax or vacant residential land tax is due for payment in full or by instalments while you are waiting for a decision, you should pay it on time because if you don't, interest will accrue daily on any outstanding amount.
+If your land tax or vacant residential land tax is due for payment in full or by instalments while you are waiting for a decision, you should pay it on time because if you don’t, interest will accrue daily on any outstanding amount and we may start debt recovery action.

 If the site or capital improved value of the land is reduced, we will amend your tax assessment and refund any overpaid tax, including the appropriate interest amounts payable under the Taxation Administration Act 1997.